WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     </div>
     ```

-    In JavaScript, you can access the local context using the `getContext` function:
+    In JavaScript, you can access the local context values using the `getContext` function:

     ```js
     store( 'myPlugin', {